jasonbender-c3x/Catpilot/system/loggerd/README.md

 # loggerd

-openpilot records routes in one minute chunks called segments.
+catpilot records routes in one minute chunks called segments.
 A route starts on the rising edge of ignition and ends on the falling edge.

-Check out our [python library](https://github.com/commaai/openpilot/blob/master/tools/lib/logreader.py) for reading openpilot logs.
-Also checkout our [tools](https://github.com/commaai/openpilot/tree/master/tools) to replay and view your data.
-These are the same tools we use to debug and develop openpilot.
+Check out our [python library](https://github.com/commaai/catpilot/blob/master/tools/lib/logreader.py) for reading catpilot logs.
+Also checkout our [tools](https://github.com/commaai/catpilot/tree/master/tools) to replay and view your data.
+These are the same tools we use to debug and develop catpilot.

 ## log types

-For each segment, openpilot records the following log types:
+For each segment, catpilot records the following log types:

 ## rlog.bz2

-rlogs contain all the messages passed amongst openpilot's processes.
+rlogs contain all the messages passed amongst catpilot's processes.
 See [cereal/services.py](https://github.com/commaai/cereal/blob/master/services.py) for a list of all the logged services.
 They're a bzip2 archive of the serialized capnproto messages.

 ## {f,e,d}camera.hevc